dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/05-Aug-2023/deprecation-endpoints-discovery.md

 date: 2023-08-31
 ---

-dbt Labs has deprecated and will be deprecating certain query patterns and replacing them with new conventions that will enhance the performance of the dbt Cloud [Discovery API](/docs/dbt-cloud-apis/discovery-api).
+dbt Labs has deprecated and will be deprecating certain query patterns and replacing them with new conventions to enhance the performance of the dbt Cloud [Discovery API](/docs/dbt-cloud-apis/discovery-api).

 All these changes will be in effect on _September 7, 2023_.